dgroomes/jshell-playground/api/README.md

 # api

-This sub-project explores the JShell *API* (as compared to the JShell *tool*: `jshell`).
+This sub-project explores the JShell API by implementing a custom event loop.

+Note: the JShell API is different than the JShell *tool*.
+The JShell tool is the REPL that is implemented with the JShell API.
+The JShell tool is usually invoked via the `jshell` executable but can be invoked programmatically via an API of its own (confusing, I know!
+I was spinning on this for a long time).
+With the JShell API, we can implement our own tooling.
-I'm doing this in the hopes that I can integrate it into Intellij via an Intellij plugin or hack on the JShell integration that already exists in the Intellij Platform.
+I'm learning about the API in the hopes that I can integrate it into Intellij via an Intellij plugin as a prototype or hack on the JShell integration that already exists in the Intellij Platform.

 ## Design